KeinPfusch/kp-howtos/pump.io.md

 behind of some separation element, which sanitizes the protocol.

 Actually it is not true that pump.io can't work with a reverse proxy in front of it: it is just a matter to configure it properly.
-I personally managed to configure caddyserver ( https://caddyserver.com/ ) to take adnavtage of ACME support and to sanitize the protocol.
+I personally managed to configure caddyserver ( https://caddyserver.com/ ) to make use of ACME support and to sanitize the protocol.
 The problems which I faced were easy to solve, with the following configuration:

 ```